Jan21493/Linkplay/Downgrade.md

 > **Important:**
 > I do not take responsibilities for results or consequences.
 You might damage your device!
 Do not try to downgrade your device if you are unsure!

-The following URL is for the RP0011_WB60_S product ID, version 4.2.8020, release date 0200220
+The following URL is for product ID RP0011_WB60_S:
 ```
 curl -O http://silenceota.linkplay.com/wifi_audio_image/drPb6dKCSrFvPiYD8tJiqe/product.xml
 ```

-Here is a copy for reference:
+Here is a copy from the file with version 4.2.8020, release date 0200220 for reference:
 ```
 <?xml version="1.0" encoding="ISO-8859-1" ?>
 <product>